top of page

 The TCA Refrigerated Division has been representing and recognizing Motor Carriers and Suppliers who transport and warehouse temperature-controlled commodities since it was established in 1962.
 The goal is to provide a forum or clearing house for operational, managerial, technological, and workforce development techniques relevant to refrigerated motor carriers.

-During this roundtable discussion, Luke Subler, Refrigerated Division Chair, and Ken Johnson, incoming Refrigerated Division chair will encourage discussion around the specific topics of detention and lumper fees plus listening to where TCA Refrigerated Division should focus to help the industry.
+During this roundtable discussion, Luke Subler, Refrigerated Division Chair, and Ken Johnson, incoming Refrigerated Division Chair will encourage discussion around the specific topics of detention and lumper fees plus listen to attendee suggestions on where the TCA Refrigerated Division should focus efforts to help the industry.

 Facilitators: